Copyright 2024 PBC. All Rights Reserved.Website by Brilliant Digital.

 CRICOS Course Code: 061405G

-The course structure is based on two semesters (each 15-week duration), with four units taught in each semester.
+The course structure is based on three trimesters (each 12-week duration), with two to three units taught in each trimester.
 It comprises of

 Each unit carries three credit points, and graduates require a total of 24 credit points to complete the course successfully.